RI:SE

-RI:SE is a breakfast television show made by Princess Productions in collaboration with BSkyB for Channel 4 in the United Kingdom.
+RI:SE was a breakfast television show made by Princess Productions in collaboration with BSkyB for Channel 4 in the United Kingdom.
 It was scheduled to replace The Big Breakfast after declining ratings.
 It launched on 29 April 2002.
-The programme was broadcast between 06:55 and 09:00 in the morning - nationally in the UK.
+The programme was broadcast nationally in the UK between 06:55 and 09:00 in the morning.
 It ended on 19 December 2003.